 Fault Determination Rules

-Contrary to urban myth belief, the process of blame or fault determination is completely independent of whether the police lay a charge by issuing a traffic ticket.
-Instead, the determination of fault is assessed by, in most cases being relatively minor incidents, the insurance adjusters handling review of the insurance aspects of the accident.
-In almost all circumstances, the determination of fault is a substantially 'black and white' issue whether the scenario for the accident is applied to various situations outlined within the Fault Determination Rules, R.R.O.
+Contrary to common belief, the determination of who is blameworthy for causing an accident is a process that is a separate and independent process from simply looking towards the person issued a traffic ticket by the police.
+Instead, the blameworthiness is determined in most cases, being relatively minor incidents, by the insurance adjusters that are handling a review of the insurance coverage stemming from the accident.
+In almost all circumstances, blameworthiness is determined as a substantially black-and-white issue by referring to the Fault Determination Rules, R.R.O.
 1990, Reg.
 668, as a regulation to the Insurance Act, R.S.O.
 1990, c.
 I.8, both of which are amended regularly.
-Surprisingly to some, the Fault Determination Rules are primarily pictograms followed with descriptions of a common accident scenario and a prescribed determination of fault based on the pictorialized scenario.
-As an example, section 9 of the Fault Determination Rules addresses chain reaction rear end accidents involving multiple vehicles:
+Interestingly, the Fault Determination Rules are primarily pictograms of common accident scenarios and a statutorily prescribed determination of blameworthiness based upon the pictorialized scenario.
+For example, section 9 of the Fault Determination Rules addresses the blameworthiness of a chain reaction rear end accident that involves multiple automobiles:

 9. (1) This section applies with respect to an incident involving three or more automobiles that are travelling in the same direction and in the same lane (a “chain reaction”).

 (2) The degree of fault for each collision between two automobiles involved in the chain reaction is determined without reference to any related collisions involving either of the automobiles and another automobile.

 (3) If all automobiles involved in the incident are in motion and automobile “A” is the leading vehicle, automobile “B” is second and automobile “C” is the third vehicle,